konveyor/kai/docs/custom_ruleset.md

   This artifact was just an aggregator of some of the Kubernetes model artifacts and had no specific purpose.
 It is no longer published, the io.fabric8:kubernetes-client-api or io.fabric8:kubernetes-openshift-uberjar artifacts should be used instead."
 ```

-Next we need to decide what `Action` to take.
-The [actions](https://github.com/konveyor/analyzer-lsp/blob/main/docs/rules.md#rule-actions) are very useful but it worth noting that for KAI, the only action that will be used, is message.
+Next, we need to decide what `Action` to take.
+The [actions](https://github.com/konveyor/analyzer-lsp/blob/main/docs/rules.md#rule-actions) are very useful but it is worth noting that for Kai, the only action that will be used, is `message`.

 > [!WARNING]
-> If you use only the tag action, or if you don't set effort, then the rule's violations will not be used by kai.
+> If you use only the tag action, or if you don't set effort, then the rule's violations will not be used by Kai.

 We need to note, that the message is used by the LLM to generate a fix for the issue.
 In this case, I still think the migration guide docs do a good job.